 The Sydney Opera House is a magnificent building, rightfully considered one of the wonders of the modern world.
-Located at a prominent location on a peninsula near Sydney’s harbour, it is reminiscent of a ship in full sail leaving harbour.
+Located at a prominent location on a peninsula near Sydney’s harbor, it is reminiscent of a ship in full sail leaving harbor.

 The idea for the construction of an opera house arose after the Second World War, when Australians realized that the country lacked a world-class opera house.
 In 1954 the government of New South Wales decided a new opera house was to be built at Bennelong Point, a spectacular location at the end of the Royal Botanic Gardens.

 An international competition was announced, inviting architects to submit designs for a complex including two main halls, a restaurant and public meeting rooms.